tk-notes/blog/tdd-functions-and-react-components/README.md

 ## Final thoughts

 I like to think deeply about the tests I'm writing.
 And I think all developers should too.
-It does need to give us confidence to ship more code and have a bigger impact the market we are working on.
+It does need to give us confidence to ship more code and have a bigger impact in the market we are working on.

 As all code, when we write smelly and bad tests, it influences other developers to follow the "pattern".
 It gets worse in bigger companies.
 It scales badly.
 But we are always able to stop, reflect about the status quo, and take action to make it better.

+I shared some resources I found interesting reading and learning.
+If you want to get a great introduction to TDD, I really recommend TDD by example, a book from Kent Beck.

+I will write more about tests, TDD, and React.
+And how we can make our software more consistent and feel safe when shipping code to production.

 ---